apix/cache/README.md

       // retrieve the cache ids under the tag 'baz'
       $ids = $cache->loadTag('baz');

       // clear out all items with a 'baz' tag
       $cache->clean('baz');

       // remove the named item
       $cache->delete('wibble_id');

-      // flush out the cache (of all -YOUR- stored items)
+      // flush out the cache (of all -your- stored items)
       $cache->flush();
 ```